-Testing Information may also be obtained by visiting ASU- Newport's web page at www.asun.edu.
+Testing Information may also be obtained by visiting ASU- Newport's web page at https://portal.asun.edu/ICS/Academic Support and Testing Services/Testing Registration Form.jnz

 TRANSCRIPT REQUEST

 All transcript requests must be made in person or in writing to the Office of Enrollment Services/Registrar.
 A transcript request form may be found on our website.
 Transcripts are provided free of charge unless ten or more are ordered at one time.
 Transcripts will not be issued if the student has been placed on a financial or academic hold.